thomasthrr/Text-Analysis-Project/instructions.md

 What data source(s) did you use?
 What technique(s) did you use to process or analyze them?
 What did you hope to create or learn through this project?

-**2. Implementation** (~1-2 paragraphs + screenshots)
+**2. Implementation** (~1-2 paragraphs)

 Describe your implementation at a system architecture level.
 You should NOT walk through your code line by line, or explain every function (we can get that from your docstrings).
 Instead, talk about the major components, algorithms, data structures and how they fit together.
 You should also discuss at least one design decision where you had to choose between multiple alternatives, and explain why you made the choice.
-Use screenshots to describe how you used ChatGPT to help you or learn new things.
+Use shared links and/or screenshots to describe how you used ChatGPT to help you or learn new things.

 **3. Results** (~2-3 paragraphs + figures/examples)